stechz/redoak/README.md

 # Testing

-There's one test. :) Try it:
+Reftests check output of oak files (`*.oak.html`) with expected HTML output (`*.html`).
+To run:

     node lib/reftest/reftest.js

 It diffs the output of a sample oak file with the expected HTML.
 If nothing is outputted, congratulations, it passed!

+Dependencies also has some unit tests, since it's the most complicated bit of code.
+Try:

+    node lib/dependencies.js

 # Using it in your web app

-Unless you want to contribute, I wouldn't recommend using it in anything serious.
+Unless you want to contribute, I wouldn't recommend using it in anything serious yet.
 Little thought has been given to browser compatibility or how to incorporate it into a larger scope project.
 Optimization should be pretty straightforward, but that work hasn't been done yet.